 Question: What are the physiological changes (brought about by the action of various hormones), which help to preserve blood pressure? answer

+As we observed in lab, this patient's GFR declined over the course of 3 days, without much change in his creatinine clearance.
 In an experiment, this patient was given the drug cimetidine.
 Treatment with cimetidine caused the patient's creatinine clearance to decrease so that it more closely resembled the GFR.
 This is because cimetidine is able to inhibit tubular secretion of creatinine.

 Tubular secretion of organic molecules occurs in the proximal tubule.
 The mechanism is shown in the figure.
 In the first step of organic molecule secretion, the organic molecule is transported from the ECF into the cytosol of a proximal tubule cell by a basolateral transporter protein.
 These basolateral transporters have broad specificity.
 This means that any given transporter protein will transport many different organic molecules.
 As a consequence, there is competition for transport.
 In this particular case, there is less creatinine secretion because cimetidine uses the same transporter, and is competing with it for transport (competitive inhibition).